diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 We can now go back to the broken test and try to fix it.

-So, it should be possible to instantiate a Bucket and an as many Cups as we want and it should always end up on our goal state (the bucket been full).
+So, it should be possible to instantiate a Bucket and many Cups as we want and it should always end up on our goal state (the bucket been full).

-It would be nice if we could implement "shrink" on our classes so we could right this test instead.
+It would be nice if we could implement "shrink" on our classes so we could write the test like this.

 ```rb
 it 'should not overflow' do